Detroit Vipers

 The Detroit Vipers were a professional ice hockey team that competed in the International Hockey League (IHL).
 Originally founded in 1969 as the Salt Lake Golden Eagles in Salt Lake City, the team was purchased by Palace Sports & Entertainment and relocated to Auburn Hills, Michigan in 1994.
-The rebranding to the Vipers was influenced by a sponsorship deal with the Chrysler Corporation, aligning the team's name with the company's popular Dodge Viper sports car, though the team's logo featured a venomous snake rather than the vehicle.
+The rebranding to the Vipers was influenced by a sponsorship deal with the Chrysler Corporation, aligning the team's name with the company's popular Dodge Viper sports car.

 In their first five seasons, the Vipers were highly successful, achieving 100 points each year and making two appearances in the Turner Cup Finals, winning the championship in 1997.

 In 1999, Palace Sports acquired the Tampa Bay Lightning of the National Hockey League (NHL), and the Vipers became their top minor league affiliate.
 However, the team struggled over the next two seasons before both the Vipers and the IHL ceased operations in 2001.

 History

 Beginning

+The Vipers played at the Palace of Auburn Hills from 1994 to 2001.

 The Vipers were originally founded as the Salt Lake Golden Eagles in 1969.
 In 1994, the franchise was purchased by Palace Sports & Entertainment, owners of the Detroit Pistons and the Palace of Auburn Hills, and relocated for the 1994–95 IHL season.
 A sponsorship deal with Chrysler led to the naming of the team after their Dodge Viper.
-A similar deal was in place with another Palace Sports-owned team, the Detroit Neon of the Continental Indoor Soccer League, which switched its sponsorship to GMC in its final year and renamed the team the Detroit Safari after yet another vehicle, the Safari.
+A similar deal was in place with another Palace Sports-owned team, the Detroit Neon of the Continental Indoor Soccer League (CISL), which switched its sponsorship to GMC in its final year and renamed the team the Detroit Safari after yet another vehicle, the Safari.

 The team hired former Buffalo Sabres coach Rick Dudley as head coach and general manager.
 Their first season was during the 1994–95 NHL lockout.
 During said lockout, the Vipers took on the Ninety-Nines, an all-star team of locked-out National Hockey League players led by Wayne Gretzky.
 The Vipers won, 4–3.
 The team won the IHL's Central Division but were eliminated by the Kansas City Blades in five games in the first round of the playoffs.

 The 1995–96 season saw the notable signing of Washington Capitals star Peter Bondra for a brief time while he was locked in a holdout with Washington management.
 The Vipers finished the season in second place in the Central Division.
 In the first round of the playoffs, they defeated the Indianapolis Ice in five games, but the Vipers lost their second round playoff series to the Orlando Solar Bears in seven games.